-- 5.5 The Delivery Fee will be paid monthly in arrears; there will be twenty-four (24) equal instalments commencing one calendar month after the Service Start Date. - 5.6 The Delivery Fee supports Providers in delivering the service to Participants. - 5.7 Providers must agree with DWP a monthly starts profile prior to the start of their contract.
+- 5.5 The Delivery Fee will be paid monthly in arrears; there will be twenty-four (24) equal instalments commencing one (1) calendar month after the Service Start Date. - The Delivery Fee supports Providers in delivering the service to Participants.
+However due to the value of the contract DWP are introducing a Delivery Fee deferral mechanism.
+Where cumulative starts go below 85% of profile for three (3) consecutive months after the first six (6) months from the start of Service Delivery, 30% of each monthly Delivery Fee payment can be withheld until the provider reaches or exceeds 85% cumulative profile for one (1) month.
+If the provider does not reach 85% of the cumulative profile by the end of the referral period the Delivery Fee withheld will be forfeit.
+See Annex 7. - 5.7 Providers must agree with DWP a monthly starts profile prior to the start of their contract.
 If the numbers of starts are below the agreed profile, Providers will be challenged on their activities to attract referrals and convert these into Starts.
 If the conversion rate falls below the minimum performance level then performance improvement action will be taken.